 There are a series of disposal and recycling methods that can be adopted to achieve this dual set of goals desirable from the process of waste management.
-The most important disposal methods include the landfills and incineration.
-By concept, in the disposal method, the waste is disposed in a landfill that involves burying waste, though the practice has been under some severe criticism and analysis in the last few years.
-However, if such landfills are designed properly and managed well for the purpose of waste management, then they can actually be followed as an inexpensive and relatively hygienic method of waste disposal.
+The essential disposal methods include the landfills and incineration.
+By concept, in the disposal method, the waste is disposed of in a landfill that involves burying waste, though the practice has been under some severe criticism and analysis in the last few years.
+However, if such landfills are appropriately designed and managed well for waste management, then they can be followed as an inexpensive and relatively hygienic method of waste disposal.

-Meanwhile, incineration is a disposal method that involves combustion of waste material.
-These along with other high temperature waste treatment systems is also described as thermal treatments and convert the waste materials into heat, gas, steam and ash.
-Carried out by both, individuals as well as the industrial units, the method of incineration is used widely to dispose of solid, liquid and gaseous waste, besides being widely recognized as a practical method of disposing of certain hazardous waste.
+Meanwhile, incineration is a disposal method that involves combustion of the waste material.
+These along with other high-temperature waste treatment systems is also described as thermal treatments and convert the waste materials into heat, gas, steam, and ash.
+Carried out by both, individuals, as well as the industrial units, the method of incineration, is used widely to dispose of solid, liquid and gaseous waste, besides being internationally recognized as a practical method of disposing of specific hazardous waste.
 However, incineration is quite a controversial method of waste disposal, owing to issues such as emission of gaseous pollutants.

-The next key concept of waste management is the process of recycling, which is primarily the practice of extracting resources or value from waste.
-As with various other concepts of waste management, this step of recycling can also be carried out using various methods including the likes of physical reprocessing, biological reprocessing, and energy recovery along with avoidance and reduction methods.
+The crucial next concept of waste management is the process of recycling, which is primarily the practice of extracting resources or value from waste.
+As with various other ideas of waste management, this step of recycling can also be carried out using different methods including the likes of physical reprocessing, biological reprocessing, and energy recovery along with avoidance and reduction methods.

-The kind of waste management strategy and products to be chosen largely depends upon two different sets of factors.
-These include the kind of waste involved and the aim of waste management.
-For instance, if the objective involved is to harness the maximum possible resources from the waste products, then the methods which have the best potential of turning up productive resources shall be adopted.
+The kind of waste management strategy and products to be chosen primarily depends upon two different sets of factors.
+These include the type of waste involved and the aim of waste management.
+For instance, if the objects involved is to harness the maximum possible resources from the waste products, then the methods which have the best potential of turning up productive resources shall be adopted.